mbklein/equivalent-xml/README.md

 ### Use
     EquivalentXml.equivalent?(node_1, node_2, opts = { :element_order => false, :normalize_whitespace => true }) { |n1, n2, result| ... }

-node_1 and node_2 can be any Nokogiri::XML::Node descendants (or any string containing an XML document or document fragment).
-The most common use case is to compare two Nokogiri::XML::Document instances.
+node_1 and node_2 can be any Node descendants (or any string containing an XML document or document fragment).
+The most common use case is to compare two Document instances.

 node_1 is equivalent to node_2 if and only if: